A Guide to Standard Cabinet Specifications for Custom Projects

 • natural maple melamine

 Typical sides will have melamine on the inside and outside.
 The cabinet box front facing edge has a PVC edge banding to match the door or case color as close as possible.
-The finished sides can have one or both sides covered in material to match the doors.
-Veneer edge banding will be applied to the front of the cabinet on finished sides only.
-All other sides will get PVC edge banding.

 Standard Cabinet Specifications for Top and Bottom Floors

 In custom cabinetry, it is common to have a partial top floor.
 Our cabinet standard is a full 5/8″ melamine-covered particleboard top and bottom floor.
-The front-facing edge will have PVC banding to match the door color.

 Standard Specifications for Cabinet Backs